 2. Various drop-in offerings, such as Mah Jongg, Cribbage, Tai Chi, senior yoga and weekly movies.

-3. Energy Assistance Programs – Ashland Low Income Energy Assistance Program (ALIEP), HEAT and senior discounts on utilities.
+3. Energy Assistance Programs – Ashland Low Income Energy Assistance Program (ALIEAP), HEAT and senior discounts on utilities.

 The reorganization of the Ashland Senior Program will begin on October 1, 2017, and continue through at least December 31, 2017 (or one fiscal quarter).
-They will focus on expanding and enhancing the Program for Ashland’s 55+ population, given current resources.
+The focus will be on expanding and enhancing the Program for Ashland’s 55+ population, given current resources.
 The Senior Program operations and staffing will be reduced but core service will not be affected.
 All functions of the Program will remain at the Ashland Senior Center.

 , provided instructors are available.